Video length: 0:40

 Children attempt a variety of strategies to accomplish tasks, overcome obstacles, and find solutions to tasks, questions, and challenges.

-The teacher was available for Daniel and Mia and stepped in to facilitate the interaction because toddlers often do not have the words to express their feelings or desires.
+- Action: The teacher was available for Daniel and Mia and stepped in to facilitate the interaction because toddlers often do not have the words to express their feelings or desires.

 - Child Care Center